+Here, $\mathbbm{1}$ is the indicator function, equal to 1 if the event occurs and 0 otherwise.
+The remaining failure cases, where agents exceed the time limit, heuristically determined to represent the upper bound for efficient task completion, without success or collision, are captured by the \textbf{average time out rate}, which can be derived as $TR=1-SR-CR$.

-\paragraph{Experimental Setup.} For each baseline, We consider two settings labeled as "Silent" and "Comm".
-In the \textbf{"Silent"} setting, LLM agents focus solely on controlling the vehicle based on their individual perception and reasoning without communication.
-The \textbf{"Comm"} setting allows a method to generate either only messages or both messages and driving commands.
-For each LLM-based learning method, we allow agents to interact for up to 60 episodes per scenario, which is a random sequence alternating between safe (or randomized agent positions for highway negotiation settings) and accident-prone configurations.
-We define a "solved" criterion for learning success in a scenario as 20 consecutive successful episodes.
-Due to the uncontrollable randomness in the OpenAI models, we give each learning method 3 knowledge reset opportunities to either report the "solved" result, otherwise the last run for each seed (details in Appendix \ref{appendix:implementation_details}).
+\paragraph{\textbf{Experimental Setup}} For each baseline\footnote{Except for \method{}, which is only tested under the \textit{Comm} setting since it is particularly designed for improving multi-agent communication.}, we consider two settings labeled as \textit{Silent} and \textit{Comm}.
+In the \textit{\textbf{Silent}} setting, LLM agents focus solely on controlling the vehicle based on their individual perception and reasoning without communication.
+The \textit{\textbf{Comm}} setting allows a method to generate either only messages or both messages and driving commands.
+For each LLM-based learning method, we allow agents to interact for up to 60 episodes per scenario, which is a random sequence alternating between safe (or randomized agent positions for highway negotiation settings) and accident-prone configurations with equal percentages.
+We define a \textit{"solved"} criterion for learning success in a scenario as 20 consecutive successful episodes.
+Due to the uncontrollable randomness in the OpenAI models, we give each learning method 3 knowledge reset opportunities \footnote{Knowledge reset is done by clearing the learned knowledge before reaching a \emph{solved state indicator}, defined by 20 consecutive successful training episodes in this work.} to either report the \textit{"solved"} result, or otherwise, the last run for each seed.
 After learning, each method is evaluated for 30 episodes per scenario configuration per seed.
 We report experimental results aggregated with 3 seeds.